Nearly All Madagascars Lemur Species face Extinction - UrduPoint

 Nearly All Madagascar's Lemur Species 'face Extinction'

-Paris, July 9 (UrduPoint / Pakistan Point News - 9th Jul, 2020 ) :Almost all species of lemur, the tiny saucer-eyed primates native to Madagascar, face extinction, an international conservation body warned on Thursday, adding to its growing list of animals and plants under threat.
+Paris, July 9 (UrduPoint / Pakistan Point News - 10th Jul, 2020 ) :Almost all species of lemur, the small saucer-eyed primates native to Madagascar, face extinction, an international conservation body warned on Thursday, adding to its growing list of animals and plants under threat.

 Of the 107 surviving lemur species on the island, some 103 are threatened, including 33 that are critically endangered -- the last stop before "extinct in the wild", the International Union for the Conservation of Nature said.